History of the ISSW

 Two years later, in Aspen, Colorado, the next ISSW was presented.
 At this meeting the ISSW Steering Committee was created to provide guidance for future ISSW's.
 A biennial rotation of the Workshop through the western North American mountain region was established with every 3rd meeting in Canada.
 Two representatives were appointed from each of four US regions and two Canadian regions.
 Subsequently, the Chairman of each ISSW has become chairman of the Steering Committee at the next ISSW and then remained a voting member, thereafter.
 In addition, there is a Secretary of the Steering Committee which helps provide a point of contact and helps maintain continuity in the organisation.
 John Montagne served as Secretary from the inception until 2000 when Rich Marriott accepted the position.

 The Steering Committee has maintained an informal organisation, meeting only at ISSWs, primarily to consider bids from future host sites.
 Over the years the attendance has grown from 220 people including 10 foreign participants in Bozeman to over 800 people representing 20 countries in Whistler, BC in 2008.
 In 2009, the European ISSW was held in Davos, Switzerland.
 This meeting was great success attracting over 550 participants from 24 countries.
-In 2012 ISSW will be held for the first time in Alaska in Anchorage.
+In 2012 ISSW was held for the first time in Alaska in Anchorage.

 In 2010, Professor Stephan Custer of Montana State University (MSU) proposed to the Steering Committee that the University undertake to provide all of the ISSW Proceedings digitally on the Internet, hosted by the MSU Digital Library.
 In teleconferences with the Secretary of ISSW, it was proposed that MSU would undertake a two phase process: first developing a standard format for a fully searchable database presented in pdf format and modifying existing Proceedings that are already in digital format.
 And a second phase requiring the scanning of earlier hard copy Proceedings into searchable pdf format and presenting them using the database format.
-As of March 2012, the database format is finalized and the proceedings are now online at: http://arc.lib.montana.edu/snow-science/.
+In March 2012, the database format was finalized and the proceedings are now online at: http://arc.lib.montana.edu/snow-science/.

-Special thanks to John Montagne and Peter Schaerer for information on the early meetings - much of which was taken from their paper in the Proceedings of the ISSW 1994, in Snowbird, I.S.S.W Past, Present, and Future.
+Acknowledgement Special thanks to John Montagne and Peter Schaerer for information on the early meetings - much of which was taken from their paper in the Proceedings of the ISSW 1994, in Snowbird, I.S.S.W Past, Present, and Future.
 Additional information was taken from "The History of ISSW and the ISSW Steering Committee", by Richard Marriott in the Proceedings of ISSW 2006, in Telluride, Colorado.

 For Information about ISSW contact: